CodeSaadhika/prayojan/README.md

 # prayojan
-## A catalog of my study instructions Checklist
+## A catalog of my study instructions tasklist

 ## `FreeCodeCamp Courses`